 Andrés is originally from Colombia.
 Being a member of the Mennonite Church, he has worked with different faith-based organizations and communities on nonviolence and peacebuilding in different locations of Colombia.
 More recently, he has currently he has served as a consultant at several conferences of the World Council of Churches.

 Eline is an associate of the ACRPJ and Coordinator of the alumni of the (PTR).
 After doing a BA in Anthropology and Comparative Philosophy, Eline is currently aResearch Master student of the master specialization ‘Peace, Trauma and Religion’.
 In herresearch, Eline wants to focus on ecofeminist and Just Peace theology from a postcoloniallense.
 Applying this to questions in the area of international/economic relations of theNetherlands, international trade relations such as the clothing/food industry, and human aidwork by Dutch Churches.

 As a secretary Vera assists and supports the Mennonite Seminary and the Amsterdam Center for Religion and Peace & Justice Studies in the broadest sense: Vera gives secretarial support to the board, staff, students and the Commission for postgraduate education, beside that Vera assists in activities of the Seminary and the Center.

-Schuyler is from the United States, has a B.A. in Peace and Conflict Studies, and a M.A. in Theology and Religious Studies: Peace, Trauma, and Religion from Vrije Universiteit, and a Juris Doctorate from The University of Iowa College of Law.
+Schuyler is from the United States, has a B.A. in Peace and Conflict Studies, a M.A. in Theology and Religious Studies: Peace, Trauma, and Religion from Vrije Universiteit, and a Juris Doctorate from The University of Iowa College of Law.